Will Virginia Democrats Make the Gubernatorial Race a Referendum on Trump?

 One of the two off-year statewide elections being held in 2017 is in the Commonwealth of Virginia.
-And thanks to a rare one-term limit on Virginia governors, Democrat Terry McAuliffe will not be able to run for reelection.
+And thanks to an unusual one-term limit on Virginia governors, Democrat Terry McAuliffe will not be able to run for reelection.

-Until last month it was assumed the one credible Democrat running for McAuliffe’s job would be his lieutenant governor and designated successor Ralph Northam.
-But then former one-term (2009-11) congressman and Obama administration foreign policy appointee Tom Perriello jumped into the race.
+Until last month, it was assumed the one credible Democrat running for McAuliffe’s job would be his lieutenant governor and designated successor Ralph Northam.
+But then former one-term (2009–2011) congressman and Obama administration foreign-policy appointee Tom Perriello jumped into the race.

-Perriello, from Charlottesville, was an unlikely congressman who in 2008 won what was considered a solid GOP House district with a textbook “populist” campaign combining economic progressivism with a degree of cultural conservatism.
-In Congress his voting record earned him a 2010 endorsement from the NRA, and he also voted for an amendment banning coverage of abortion services by insurers participating in Obamacare.
-So despite later adjustments by Perriello to his issue positions on guns and abortion to align himself with progressives, his surprise candidacy for governor was greeted with barrage of questions about his ideological reliability.
+Perriello, from Charlottesville, was an unlikely congressman, who in 2008 won what was considered a solid GOP House district with a textbook “populist” campaign combining economic progressivism with a degree of cultural conservatism.
+In Congress, his voting record earned him a 2010 endorsement from the NRA, and he also voted for an amendment banning coverage of abortion services by insurers participating in Obamacare.
+Owing to later adjustments by Perriello to his issue positions on guns and abortion to align himself with progressives, his surprise candidacy for governor was greeted with barrage of questions about his ideological reliability.

 The other issue the Northam-Perriello contest is raising is whether Virginia Democrats should openly try to make the gubernatorial race a referendum on national politics generally, and Donald Trump’s administration specifically.
 So far Northam is reflecting the traditional self-regard of Virginians by making his campaign totally about state issues, while Perriello is openly barnstorming against Trump and linking his campaign to anti-Trump protests in Virginia and around the country.